kriszyp/bindr/readme.md

 		font-weight: bold;
 	}

+## Bindings

+One of the core capabilities of Bindr is binding data sources to our definitions.
+This is as simple as referencing the data source property in the property definition.
+For example, we could define an element 'rating' that has width that is equal to the rating propery of the source.

+	rating {
+		width: source/rating;
+	}

+If the rating property changes, the binding is maintained and the width will be updated.

+We can also utilize expressions in data bindings.
+For example, we could update our width property to be equal to the rating multiplied by 10px:

+	rating {
+		width: source/rating * 10px;
+	}

 ## Element Generation

-In bindr, not only can we define entities by style properties, but we can actually generate elements, allowing us to define the visual presentation of an entity using multiple elements.
+In Bindr, not only can we define entities by style properties, but we can actually generate elements, allowing us to define the visual presentation of an entity using multiple elements.
 The syntax for generating children elements is enclose the children elements inside [] brackets.
 For example, we could create a form-property that would combine extend a standard &lt;div>